koudyk/intro_git_github/installation_instructions.md

 - For Debian/Ubuntu run `sudo apt-get install git`
 - For Fedora run `sudo dnf install git`

-Configure git
+Configure git:
+  - Open your terminal
+  - Edit these commands with your GitHub username & email
+  - Paste the edited commands in the terminal
 ```
 git config --global user.name "Vlad Dracula"
 git config --global user.email "vlad@tran.sylvan.ia"
 git config --global core.autocrlf input
 ```
-*use the email you used for your GitHub account*  👆

 #### TEXT EDITOR
 If you don't already have a text editor that you're familiar with, **Gedit** is a text editor that comes with many linux distributions, and it will serve for the purpose of our workshop.